Lyons, New Jersey

-Lyons is an unincorporated community located within Bernards Township, in Somerset County, New Jersey, United States.
+Lyons is an unincorporated community and census-designated place (CDP) located within Bernards Township, in Somerset County, in the U.S. state of New Jersey.
 As of the 2010 United States Census, the population was 228.
 Lyons is 2.5 mi south-southeast of Bernardsville.
-Lyons has a post office with ZIP code 07939.
+Lyons has a post office with ZIP Code 07939.

 Demographics

+Lyons was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the population was 5,345.

 Economy

 The Lyons VA Medical Center is a U. S. Department of Veterans Affairs hospital located here.

 38 buildings, containing neuropsychiatric patients resided here in 1931.
 In 2018, it employed 60 physicians.

 Population

 Transportation

 The community is served by New Jersey Transit train service at the Lyons station on the Gladstone Branch to Newark Broad Street Station and Hoboken Terminal.